-Do not attempt to start or operate the machine before you read this manual thoroughly.
-Make sure that you understand how to operate the machine correctly and safely before you use it.
+Do not start or operate the machine before you read this manual.
+Make sure that you fully understand all the safety, operation, and maintenance information before you operate the machine.

-Keep this manual with the machine at all times.
+Keep this manual with the machine at all times and available for frequent reference.